 Colorado Law’s Clinical Education Program started in 1948 and now serves 700 clients each year.
-They provide practical learning experiences for our students, much-needed assistance to those less fortunate in our community, and invaluable service to the public good.
+Clinics provide practical learning experiences for our students, much-needed assistance to those less fortunate in our community, and invaluable service to the public good.

-Externships, internships for academic credit, involve substantive legal work at a government agency or non-profit organization.
+Externships, field placements for academic credit, involve substantive legal work at a government agency or non-profit organization.
 Students may work in all three branches of the government, at all three levels of government, including state and federal judicial chambers, executive agencies, and congressional offices.
 Students may also extern with nonprofit organizations.
 Students develop professional lawyering skills, gain insight into various aspects of the legal system and profession, and cultivate a sense of professional responsibility.

-Law students compete in appellate and trial court competitions to develop skills in appellate brief writing and oral argument, and gain valuable trial practice experience.
+Law students compete in appellate and trial court and transactional competitions to develop skills in appellate brief writing and oral argument, transactional drafting and negotiations and trial practice experience.
 Colorado Law teams have consistently been extremely competitive and the law school participates in and hosts more competitions each year.
 Selection of teams varies by competition and is overseen by the various sections of the Barrister's Council.

 In this voluntary Public Service Pledge Program, Colorado Law students pledge to volunteer a minimum of 50 hours of law-related service during their time at the school.
 For those students who complete the hours, their public service is recognized on the students’ transcript.
 Faculty can help connect law students with organizations and lawyers who need pro bono assistance.
-In addition, the program became one of four collaborative model projects for CU's Institute for Ethical and Civil Engagement.
+In addition, there are several faculty-led projects for students to volunteer to work with each semester.